Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The Williamson conjecture

 \subsection{Williamson equivalences}

-Given a Williamson sequence $A$, $B$, $C$, $D$ of order $n$ there are five types of invertible operations which can be applied to produce another Williamson sequence, though two of the operations only apply when $n$ is even.
-These operations allow us to define \emph{equivalence classes} of Williamson sequences.
-If a single Williamson sequence is known it is straightforward to generate all Williamson sequences in the same equivalence class, so it suffices to search for Williamson sequences up to these equivalence operations.
+Given a Williamson sequence quadruple $A$, $B$, $C$, $D$ of order $n$ there are five types of invertible operations which can be applied to produce another set of Williamson sequences, though two of the operations only apply when $n$ is even.
+These operations allow us to define \emph{equivalence classes} of sets of Williamson sequences.
+If a single Williamson sequence quadruple is known it is straightforward to generate all sets of Williamson sequences in the same equivalence class, so it suffices to search for Williamson sequences up to these equivalence operations.

 \begin{enumerate} \item[E1.]
 (Reorder) Reorder the sequences $A$, $B$, $C$, $D$ in any way. \item[E2.]
 (Negate) Negate all the entries of any of $A$, $B$, $C$, or~$D$. \item[E3.]
 (Shift) If $n$ is even, cyclically shift all the entries in any of $A$, $B$, $C$, or~$D$ by an offset of~$n/2$. \item[E4.]
 (Permute entries) Apply an automorphism of the cyclic group $C_n$ to all the indices of the entries of each of $A$, $B$, $C$, and~$D$ simultaneously. \item[E5.]
 (Alternating negation) If $n$ is even, negate every second entry in each of $A$, $B$, $C$, and~$D$ simultaneously. \end{enumerate}